Ellezique/Artize-/README.md

 ## R7:	Identification of the problem solved by building this particular marketplace app. ##
+buy and sell
+commission

+Show all artworks - more buyers and sellers might join the site By requiring log in first, a user must go to the effort of signing up before proceeding.
+Whilst exclusivity is in no way a driving force of this web application, it is hoped that the log in requirement will offer some copyright protection for artists whose artworks are being sold on this web app.
 ## R8:	Why is it a problem that needs solving? ##
+Difficult to capitalise on creativity.
+Need to protect artist's IP.
+Galleries (online and physical) take a lot of commission from artists.
+Direct purchase and sale.

 ## R9:	A link (URL) to the deployed app (i.e. website) ##